mehdy/blog/content/pages/About-Me/index.md

 A brief history of my career so far.

+* Currently, I am the Tech Lead of Search & Discover team at [Epidemic Sound](https://www.epidemicsound.com) since April 2023.
-* Currently, I'm a director of engineering at [Divar](https://divar.ir) since June 2021 and a software engineer since May 2020.
+* I was a director of engineering at [Divar](https://divar.ir) from June 2021 to March 2023 and a software engineer since May 2020.
 * Formerly, I was working on **cloud storage** technologies and **databases** with different roles (software engineer, product manager and team leader) throughout the years at [Sotoon](https://sotoon.ir) (a.k.a Cafe Bazaar Cloud) from March 2017 to May 2020.
-* Working on a private cloud infrastructure by mostly developing and maintaing **Kubernetes** clusters at [Sotoon](https://sotoon.ir) (a.k.a Cafe Bazaar Cloud) from May 2016 to March 2017.
+* Worked on a private cloud infrastructure by developing and maintaing **Kubernetes** clusters at [Sotoon](https://sotoon.ir) (a.k.a Cafe Bazaar Cloud) from May 2016 to March 2017.
 * As software engineer at Khak Co. from May 2014 to April 2016, I was mostly developing and maintaing software services.

 ## Services